JSJvR/atari-8-bit-git-template/README.md

 ## Limitations

 [Atari 8-bit Utils](https://github.com/JSJvR/atari-8-bit-utils) was a quick weekend project, so YMMV.
-The biggest current limitation id that directories aren't supported.
-Only files in the root folder will be converted to UTF-8 andf committed.
+The biggest current limitation is that directories aren't supported.
+Only files in the root folder will be converted to UTF-8 and committed.

-**Please retain everything below the line when copyping or forking this repo**

 -----
 This project is automatically managed using [Atari 8-bit Utils](https://github.com/JSJvR/atari-8-bit-utils)